-f) Candidates must have accumulated the required number of verified petitions before the petition deadline or the qualifying fee must be paid.
+- f) If the candidate is running for an office that requires a group or district designation, the petition must indicate that designation and, if it does not, the signatures are not valid. - g) Candidates must have accumulated the required number of verified petitions before the petition deadline, or the qualifying fee must be paid.